NamesMT/starter-fullstack/INIT_PROMPT.md

 *   Specify whether your final project goal includes building *any* kind of frontend application.
 *   If `false`, Roo will remove frontend-specific configurations like the root `uno.config.ts` and related ESLint settings/dependencies.
 *   If you keep the demo frontend (`keep_both` or `remove_backend`), this setting is ignored (as a frontend exists).
-*   **If you remove the demo frontend and do not provide this value, Roo will ask you interactively.**
+*   **If you remove the demo frontend and do not provide this value, Roo will ask you interactively (see How to Use below).**

 ```text
 # Options: true | false